jaybourasi/Tender-Pricing-And-Bid-Analysis/README.md

-#Tender Price And Bid Success Analysis For Railroad Equipment Supplier
+## Tender Price Analysis For Railroad Equipment Supplier

-Cleaned, Arranged and preprocessed datasets to ensure data for accuracy.
-Analyzed tender prices to improve bid success rates and optimize pricing strategies.
-Designed Power BI dashboard for tender performance and pricing analysis.
-Tools Used: Business & Data Understanding, Data Analysis, Business Intelligence, Excel, SQL, Data Visualization Using Power BI.
+The project focused on addressing the issue of losing tenders to competitors, which was leading to significant revenue loss for a leading railroad equipment supplier.
+To improve bid success, we analyzed historical tender data and refined pricing strategies.
+The data was collected and preprocessed using SQL and Excel, followed by in-depth analysis with Power BI to optimize bidding strategies.
+This approach resulted in a 10% increase in bid success rate and improved profit margins by 5-10% through more effective pricing strategies.